 The word organic is attributed to so many other non-green terms as well, such as organic traffic (google analytics), organic shapes (art), or even referring to organs.

 I put Restoration as a word in on this page because it’s something I actually studied, Ecosystem restoration.
-The word restoration can refer to restoring furniture, which would be essentially bringing a piece back to its former glory.
+The word restoration can refer to restoring furniture, which would essentially bring a piece back to its former glory.

 To sum up the post, sustainable fashion is not buying into the latest fads, considering the source of the materials that make up the garments, buying what you need only, buying second hand when you can, mending what’s torn and taking care of your garments.